-Q11.
+Q12.
 What are some methods that could be considered for increasing liabilities to offset future losses?

 The range of actual, observable practice is somewhat limited, though several potential methods have been considered.
-Low interest rate environments and the need to implement premium rate increases on some products could result in more methods actually being adopted in practice in the future.
+Low-interest-rate environments and the need to implement premium rate increases on some products could result in more methods actually being adopted in practice in the future.

-Some methods that practitioners have considered include:
+Methods that practitioners have considered include:

-- An immediate increase in liabilities to offset all anticipated losses; - A locked-in increase schedule to build a liability over time to offset future losses; - A dynamic increase schedule that changes over time as the projection of future losses change; and - Variations of these methods.
+- An immediate increase in liabilities to offset all anticipated losses; - A locked-in increase schedule to build a liability over time to offset future losses; - A dynamic increase schedule that changes over time as the projection of future losses changes; and - Variations of these methods.

 One overriding consideration that many practitioners take in deciding on a method is the accounting model applied to the contracts.
-For example, traditional insurance contracts with features that are fixed and guaranteed (i.e., FAS 60 contracts) normally follow a lock-in concept for calculating reserves; therefore, a locked-in method for increasing liabilities may be well aligned for them.
+For example, traditional insurance contracts with features that are fixed and guaranteed (e.g., FAS 60 contracts) normally follow a lock-in concept for calculating reserves; therefore, a locked-in method for increasing liabilities may be well aligned for them.
 Conversely, universal life contracts as originally defined in FAS 97 incorporate dynamic elements in accounting and, therefore, may align better with a dynamic schedule.
 Similarly, the accrual pattern (i.e., whether the liabilities are accrued in proportion to premiums, estimated gross profits, face amount, or something else) could be aligned to the underlying accounting model.

-Q12.
+Q13.
 What are some considerations around establishing an immediate increase in liabilities?

-ASC 944-60-25-9, Long-Duration Contracts, states that when "profits would be recognized in early years and losses in later years...the liability shall be increased by an amount necessary to offset losses that would be recognized in later years."
-One interpretation of this accounting guidance might suggest that the cumulative value of projected future losses should be recorded immediately upon recognition of "profits followed by losses."
-However, this would result in a loss in the current reporting period followed by a period of profits.
-Because this would result in an earnings pattern that is misaligned with the apparent objective of the accounting guidance, many practitioners believe that this approach to pre-funding the future losses is not appropriate.
-Many consider this approach to contradict ASC 944-60-35-5 (FAS 60 paragraph 36) which states: "(n)o loss shall be reported currently if it results in creating future income."
+ASC 944-60-25-9, Long-Duration Contracts, states that when "profits would be recognized in early years and losses in later years ... the liability shall be increased by an amount necessary to offset losses that would be recognized in later years."
+One interpretation of this accounting guidance might suggest that the cumulative value of projected future losses should be recorded immediately upon recognition of profits followed by losses.
+However, this interpretation would result in a loss in the current reporting period followed by a period of profits.
+Because this interpretation would result in an earnings pattern that is misaligned with the apparent objective of the accounting guidance, many practitioners believe that this approach to pre-funding the future losses is not the appropriate approach.
+Many consider this approach to contradict ASC 944-60-35-5 (FAS 60 paragraph 36) which states: "No loss shall be reported currently if it results in creating future income."

-Q13.
+Q14.
 What are some considerations around accruing an increase in liabilities over time?

-Two of the primary considerations that arise when accruing liabilities over time are the pattern the accrual should take and the time period over which the liabilities should be accrued.
+Two of the primary considerations that arise when accruing liabilities over time are the pattern that the accrual should take and the time period over which the liabilities should be accrued.
 These following two approaches are often seen in practice:

-- One approach accrues a ratable share of expected profits over time up to a liability that is just adequate to offset future losses at such time as the future losses are expected to commence.
-The measure of future losses may be on a discounted or undiscounted basis. - Another approach accrues a ratable share of expected profits but targets just enough liability to prevent a loss recognition event from occurring at the earliest point at which it is expected to occur the future.
+- One approach accrues a ratable share of expected profits over time up to a liability that is just adequate to offset future losses at such time as the future losses are expected to commence. - Another approach accrues a ratable share of expected profits but targets just enough liability to prevent a loss recognition event from occurring at the earliest point at which it is expected to occur in the future.